mrpeel/opensesame/README.md

 ## Retaining meta-data in firebase
 After using the initial version for 6 months as a chrome extension, the only real problem I was having was remembering which sites I had used Open Sesame for, and what settings I had used at the site.
 As a result, I decided to add the option to authenticate with firebase using OAuth and a google sign in.

 The password generation works whether the user is authenticated or not.
 If the user isn't authenticated, then after a password is generated, the process is complete.
-However, if the user is authenticated, then the settings will be sent to firebase..
+However, if the user is authenticated, then the settings will be sent to firebase.
 Data is secured per user and only available to that user for reading / writing.
 Firebase records:
 * Web site domain
 * User name
 * Password type